Healthcare Tips for Tourists in Rome, Italy

 7. Footwear and Comfort:

 Exploring Rome often involves extensive walking on cobblestone streets, which can be hard on the feet.
+Take a look on our post on Foot care walking on Ancient Streets

 Tip: Wear comfortable and supportive footwear suitable for walking.
 Consider gel insoles for added comfort.